Traditional Plant-Based Cooking

 Prepare the cauliflower steaks:

-Remove the cauliflower leaves and trim the stalk but don't remove too much of the base stalk as its the stalk that keeps the steaks together.
+Step 4: Remove the cauliflower leaves and trim the stalk but don't remove too much of the base stalk as its the stalk that keeps the steaks together.

-A small cauliflower head [about 450-500grams / 15-17oz] should yield 2 thick steaks and a large cauliflower may give 3-4.
+Step 5: A small cauliflower head [about 450-500grams / 15-17oz] should yield 2 thick steaks and a large cauliflower may give 3-4.
 We used 2 small cauliflowers and each steak weighed between 98g-115grams / 3-4 oz].
+Slice the cauliflower down the middle right through the thick stalk.
+Slice another steak from each section, being careful to retain the stalk in each steak.
+The sides of the cauliflower will crumble into florets and these can be kept for another recipe.

-Alternatively, instead of steaks large cauliflower florets can be used.
+Alternatively, instead of steaks, large cauliflower florets can be used.

 Cauliflower steaks covered in tomato paste rub and on baking tray.